matteeyao/apprenticeship/cloud/mod/SAA-CO2/resilient-architecture/well-architected-framework/reliability/README.md

 # III.
 Reliability Pillar

-> Ability to recover from infrastructure or service disruptions, acquiring resources to meet demand and mitigating disruptions.
+> Ability to recover from infrastructure or service disruptions, dynamically acquiring computing resources to meet demand, and mitigating disruptions such as misconfigurations.

 The Reliability pillar encompasses the ability of a workload to perform its intended function correctly and consistently when it's expected to.
 This includes the ability to operate and test the workload through its total lifecycle.

+> ### Reliability design principles
+>
+> ✓ Automatically recover from failure.
+>
+> ✓ Test recovery procedures.
+>
+> ✓ Scale horizontally to increase aggregate workload availability.
+>
+> ✓ Stop guessing capacity.
+>
+> ✓ Manage change in automation.

 > **High Availability, Fault Tolerance, and Disaster Recovery**
 >